rafaqz/citation.vim/README.md

-No matter what source is selected, execute/edit and preview commands will always echo combined information for the citation, and file will always use the attached pdf/epub file path.
-This is useful for setting open/show info key commands to use within unite, no matter what source is being browsed - see the example mappings for how to do this.
+Whichever source is selected, execute/edit and preview commands will always echo combined information for the citation, and file will always use the attached pdf/epub file path.
+This is useful for setting open/show info key commands to use within unite - see the example mappings for how to do this.

 ### Installation